As with anything in digital, launching is just the first step. Now you need to optimize.

 Over time, you’ll see that certain ads perform better than others, which you can use to inform your future ad copy.

 Finally, you can also bid more to improve your ad rank.
 But nobody really wants to spend more on higher bids for clicks, do they?

 In the long run, this will impact your acquisition costs and your bottom line.
 So increasing your bid without looking at the metrics is never recommended.

 Think about it: your Ad Rank is determined in part by your maximum bid.
 So, it’s worth reviewing your bid strategy to check it is helping you achieve the best return on Ad Spend (ROAS).

 Work out whether it’s worth increasing your max bid.
 Does the increase in revenue outweighs the increase in costs?

 The trick is to test different bidding strategies and track the results, like conversions, conversion rate, cost per conversion, return on ad spend, to see what works.

 Now you know how Ad Rank works and the proven strategies to improve your ad position, all you need to do is get started!

 Remember, whether you try one or all the strategies, the best performing Google Ads campaigns come from continually optimizing, refining and tracking to improve your results.

 Need help refining your PPC strategy?
-Download your FREE Digital Marketing Game Plan.
+Claim your FREE Digital Marketing Audit.